AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/audience-manager.md

 >[!CONTEXTUALHELP]
 >id="platform_sources_aam_segments"
 >title="Select segments"
->abstract="You can select this box to enable all segments from Adobe Audience Manager.
-Please note that selecting all segments can potentially cause Profile overages that exceeds your license usage entitlement."
+>abstract="Selecting this box will send all segments from Audience Manager, which can potentially cause Profile overages that exceeds your license usage entitlement."
+>additional-url="https://experienceleague.adobe.com/docs/experience-platform/landing/license/license-usage-dashboard.html?lang=en" text="Learn more about your license usage entitlement"

 >[!NOTE]
 >